hlovatt/statmach/README.md

   1. Both ``State`` and ``Machine`` are context managers, which allows for enter and exit code and error handling.
   2. Use Python ``with`` for executing a ``Machine``.
-  3. Warnings (python ``warnings`` module) can optionally be issued if input events handled changes during execution.
+  3. Code is compatible with Python 3.5+ and MicroPython 1.12+.

 ### Formal Definition

-The state machine implemented is a Mealy machine, see https://en.wikipedia.org/wiki/Mealy_machine, but a Moore Machine, the other common type of state machine, can also be easily represented see ``StateWithValue``.
+The state machine implemented is a Mealy machine, see https://en.wikipedia.org/wiki/Mealy_machine, but a Moore Machine (https://en.wikipedia.org/wiki/Moore_machine), the other common type of state machine, can also be easily represented by giving a state a value and using the state's ``action`` method when registering events.
 The formal definition of a Mealy machine is a 5-tuple (S, S0, Σ, Λ, T) that consisting of the following: